greybax/greybax.github.io/source/posts/2019-06-21-how-to-make-your-js-code-faster-just-adding-some-parenthesis.md

 **_P.S._:** More my posts about perf improvements you can find tag: [#performance](/tags/index.html#performance)

-Happy improving your js code perf! :y:
+Happy improving your js code perf! ✌🏼